 acknowledges and agrees to the EC’s right to remove the Director at any time and for any reason following the processes set forth in these Bylaws;

+acknowledges and agrees that serving as a Director shall not establish any employment or other relationship (whether to ICANN, the EC, any body entitled to nominate a Director of ICANN, or any of their agents) that provides any due process rights related to termination of service as a Director ICANN; and

 conditionally and irrevocably resigns as a Director automatically effective upon a final determination of removal following the processes set forth in these Bylaws upon communication of such decision to the Director or to the Board.

 Section 3.
-CRITERIA FOR SELECTION OF DIRECTORS
+CRITERIA FOR SELECTION CRITERIA FOR NOMINATION OF DIRECTORS

 ICANN Directors shall be: